Using your RRSP to help buy your first home

 - You have to receive all withdrawals in the same calendar year

-It’s important to note that there are special considerations for people with disabilities or relatives who are purchasing a home for a person with a disability.
-The details of the Home Buyers’ Plan can be found on Canada Revenue Agency website.
+There are also special considerations for people with disabilities or relatives purchasing a home for a person with a disability.
+The details of the Home Buyers’ Plan can be found on the Government of Canada’s website.

-What about using your TFSA to fund a down payment?
+What about using your Tax-Free Savings Account to fund a down payment?